-Whether we’re starting a new job or gunning for a promotion at our current one, we all know that we should be negotiating.
+Whether we’re starting a new job or gunning for a promotion at our current one, we all know that we should be negotiating the salary.

 Or do we?

-And we get it: Negotiation can be scary.
+And we get it: Salary negotiation can be scary.
 But what’s even scarier is not doing it.

 So, whether you’re male or female, in your first job or your fifth, it’s time to learn how to negotiate.
-And we’re here to help, with a roundup of expert tips and further reading to get you totally prepped for your next negotiation.
+And we’re here to help, with a roundup of expert tips and further reading to get you totally prepped.

 1. Know Your Value